 Professor Freeman founded Harvard Law School’s Environmental and Energy Law Program, a pioneering research center on climate and energy law and policy.
 She also established the Law School’s first environmental law clinic.
 She co-Chairs the Presidential Committee on Sustainability at Harvard.

 Ms. Freeman is an independent director on the board of directors of ConocoPhillips, where she is an important advisor on climate change and the energy transition.
+She also serves on the climate advisory board of NBIM, which manages Norway’s sovereign wealth fund.
 She has also served on the Advisory Council of the Electric Power Research Institute, counselling the electricity industry on technology gaps.
 Freeman speaks at events around the world and can be heard on NPR, MSNBC and CNN.
 She has written for the New York Times, Wall Street Journal, Guardian, Los Angeles Times, Politico, Vox and Foreign Affairs.

 Professor Freeman consults regularly for government and non-governmental parties, advising on litigation and regulatory strategy.